vedo1201/homeserver/README.md

 After doing those things, you are going to have the system that works smooth and has minimum downtime.

-Next, we are going to setup some of the basic services
+Next, we are going to setup some of the basic services using docker.